khanalg44/khanalg44/README.md

 * Quantum computing and quantum machine learning.
 * Artificial intelligence

-/play crickets

 I am always looking for collabioration 👯 in various different projects including but not limitting to Machine Learning/Data Science and Computational Condensed Matter Physics.

-Please feel free to contact me at khanalg44@gmail.com for any comments/suggestions.
+Please feel free to contact me at :email: khanalg44@gmail.com for any comments/suggestions.